Top Things to Do with Kids in Detroit

-1) Michigan Science Center The former Detroit Science Center reinvented itself as this Midtown attraction.
+The former Detroit Science Center reinvented itself as this Midtown attraction.
 Hands-on, high-tech activities pack the place.
-Kids get a charge out of learning about electricity in the Energy Sparks Theatre and launching rockets in the space exhibit; preschoolers play for hours in the pint-size Kids Town area; and all ages stroll across an 80-foot replica of the Mackinac Bridge.
-An Imax theater and planetarium round out the activities. mi-sci.org
+Kids get a charge out of learning about electricity in the Energy Sparks Theatre and launching rockets in the space exhibit; all ages stroll across an 80-foot-long replica of the Mackinac Bridge.
+An Imax theater and planetarium round out the activities.

-2) The Henry Ford Museum and Greenfield Village With exhibits honoring aviation pioneers, car culture and U.S. inventors, it's hard not to be inspired by the good old-fashioned American ingenuity on display in nearby Dearborn.
-Ford amassed an astonishing collection of Americana, including the bus where Rose Parks refused to give up her seat, Thomas Edison's Menlo Park laboratory, the home of the Wright Brothers and the limo JFK was sitting in when he was assassinated. thehenryford.org
+With exhibits honoring aviation pioneers, car culture and U.S. inventors, it's hard not to be inspired by the American ingenuity on display at The Henry Ford Museum of Innovation and Greenfield Village, both part of The Henry Ford in nearby Dearborn.
+Ford amassed an astonishing collection of Americana, including the bus where Rose Parks refused to give up her seat, Thomas Edison's Menlo Park laboratory, the home of the Wright Brothers and the limo JFK was sitting in when he was assassinated.

-5) Buddy’s Original Pizza What was once an inner-city speakeasy is now the place to go for signature square slices of Detroit's most popular deep-dish pizza.
+What was once an inner-city speakeasy is now the place to go for signature square slices of Detroit's most popular deep-dish pizza.
 Don't let the unassuming exterior and long lines deter you; this pizza is worth waiting for.
-We like the chicken fajita variation for something different, but the classic plain cheese lets the quality of the ingredients really shine. buddyspizza.com
+We like the chicken fajita variation for something different, but the classic plain cheese lets the quality of the ingredients really shine.

-6) Detroit Zoo A stunning fountain and parklike grounds set the Detroit Zoo apart.
+A stunning fountain and parklike grounds set the Detroit Zoo apart.
 A local fixture since the 1880s, this zoo spreads over 125 acres and is to more than 2,800 animals and 265 species.
 Lions and tigers and bears are just a few of the stars; you'll also see Japanese snow monkeys, kangaroos, giraffes, pythons and butterflies.
-Last year, the zoo opened a $29.5 million penguin conservation center which is the largest facility of its kind in the country. detroitzoo.org

-8) Detroit International Riverfront Studded with pretty parks and fountains the kids can splash through, the RiverWalk is still a work in progress, though it’s come a long way in recent years.
-The 5.5-mile path stretches beyond the borders of downtown to link Joe Louis Arena and Gabriel Richard Park.
+Studded with pretty parks and fountains the kids can splash through, the 5.5-mile RiverWalk stretches beyond the borders of downtown to link Joe Louis Arena and Gabriel Richard Park.
 Along the way are landmarks such as the GM Renaissance Center and Eastern Market.
-Stop at Rivard Plaza to take a spin on the carousel adorned with Great Lakes-native animals. detroitriverfront.org
+Stop at Cullen Plaza to take a spin on the carousel adorned with Great Lakes-native animals.

-9) Pegasus Taverna No need to worry about the kids being noisy here.
+No need to worry about the kids being noisy here.
 Shouts of "Opa!" ring out every few minutes as the waitstaff delivers flaming saganaki.
 This Greektown staple serves a sizable selection of traditional cuisine, such as moussaka, kabobs and gyros.
-The portions are as ginormous as the menu, but try to save room for one of the delectable desserts. pegasustavernas.com
+The portions are as ginormous as the menu, but try to save room for one of the delectable desserts.